odinuv/web/articles/debugging/backend.md

 {: .note}
-You might seen using *breakpoints* and *stepping* through your code in another programming environments or just read about it in JavaScript section.
-It is not impossible to do this with PHP, but it is problematic because you code is not executed through your IDE.
+You might seen using *breakpoints* and *stepping* through your code in another programming environments or just read about it in [JavaScript](/articles/debugging/frontend/#javascript) section.
+It is not impossible to do this with PHP, but it is problematic because your code is not executed through the IDE.
 PHP is executed in a web server's context (and that also can be on a different machine).
 To be able to set breakpoints you need to install PHP debugger like [Xdebug](https://xdebug.org/) and connect it with your IDE.
 This is very difficult for beginners.

 ## Input processing errors